martin3zra/stocks-tracker/README.md

 APP_KEY=********* # Any random string here.
 ```

 Next, change the credentials for mailtrap `MAILER_DSN` once the .env is created.
+(Here we use the sandbox of Mailtrap as a service)
 ```sh
 MAILER_DSN=smtp://******....***:******....***@sandbox.smtp.mailtrap.io:2525?encryption=ssl&auth_mode=login
 ```